jc782/jc782.github.io/_posts/2020-05-24-ISP-Extension.markdown

 published: true
 ---
 <div markdown="1" class="contentCont" id="scroll">
 Time trial bikes are expensive.
 A friend was offered one at mates rates with a frustrating problem; it had an integrated seat post and he was taller than the previous rider.

-No matter, carbon is an friendly material for rework, so we decided the best and the proper fix was to extend the seat post with fresh carbon.
+No matter, carbon is an friendly material for rework, so we decided the best (and the proper fix was to extend the seat post with fresh carbon).
 After some measurements it looked like we needed to add approximately 3" additional height.

 This seat was an external fit, so it was important the the outer dimensions and geometry match the profile of the seat.
 I sketched up a simple plan.
 ![plan](/assets/images/ISP/plan.jpg){:class="img-responsive"}